opendr-eu/opendr/projects/data_generation/synthetic_multi_view_facial_image_generation/README.md

 Based on: [[Rotate-and-Render: Unsupervised Photorealistic Face Rotation from Single-View Images]](https://arxiv.org/abs/2003.08124)

-We utilize with small modifications, in order to be easily executed, publicly available code, namely an un-supervised framework that can synthesize photorealistic rotated facial images using as input  a single facial image, or multiple such images (one per person).
+We utilize, with small modifications in order to be easily executed, publicly available code, namely an un-supervised framework that can synthesize photorealistic rotated facial images using as input  a single facial image, or multiple such images (one per person).
-The key insight of the utilized method is that rotating faces in the 3D space back and forth, and re-rendering them to the 2D plane can serve as a strong self-supervision.
+The implemented method allows for rotating faces in the 3D space back and forth, and then re-rendering them to the 2D plane.
+The generated multi-view facial images can be used for different learning tasks, such as in self-supervised learning tasks.

-# Sources:
+## Sources:
 * Face Alignment in Full Pose Range: A 3D Total Solution (IEEE TPAMI 2017)
 * Neural 3D Mesh Renderer (CVPR 2018)
 * Rotate-and-Render: Unsupervised Photorealistic Face Rotation from Single-View Images (CVPR 2020)

 ## Requirements
 * Python 3.6 is used.
 Basic requirements are listed in the 'requirements.txt'.